About This Model

 About This Pen

-That said, it’s a very nice, late 191x-1920s lady’s ringtop, plated in 14K.
+Yes, this lovely pen finally got an identity.
+I had suspected all along that it was a Diamond Point, but a follower found a photo of a similar pen on another restorer’s website that confirms it as a Diamond Point!
+This is a very nice, late 191x-1920s lady’s ringtop, plated in 14K.
 The ring is complete and original.
 The plating is in very good condition for its age, showing a bit of thinness at the edges, but no deep wounds, dents, or flaws.
 The lever, with its encircled “D”, is firm.
 It’s a very nice writer, the nib is marked “Warranted 14K, 2”, and writes a solid fine line with a good deal of flex.
-The pen posts well, which will be needed for most writers.
+The pen posts well.
+It’s so nice to have a mystery solved!